Induction of KARL MURPHY of Passage West G.A.A. Club, Co. Cork, as CHAMPION CLUB & COUNTY VOLUNTEER

 The role of Jackie and her husband, Gabby O’Connell, in the life, wellbeing and good and bad times of Karl, is down to the care and love he enjoys residing with the couple and their own family.
 After 40 years of a wonderful relationship with his family and his beloved Passage West G.A.A.
 Club, the name Karl Murphy will be forever inscribed in the history of the Passage club.

-Karl Murphy is now inducted in our All Ireland ‘SportsLife’ Hall Of Fame Gallery @ www.ScoreBoardMemories.com as an All Ireland Champion Club Volunteer and we will mark and honour Karls induction with a special presentation in due course.
+Karl Murphy will be officially inducted in our All Ireland ‘SportsLife’ Hall Of Fame Gallery @ www.ScoreBoardMemories.com as an All Ireland Champion Club Volunteer on Friday 2nd September 2022 9pm at a specially organised presentation at Passage West, GAA Clubhouse.

 Ned Harrington, Matt Aherne and Francis McEveney of the Passage club, are also worthy inductees, already incorporated as Champion Club Volunteers.